Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 * Etcher – To burn the OS image file to USB/SD card
 * Putty if you are using ssh via windows

-{% hint style="info" %}
-Do not use Ubuntu 22.04 as it has the new version of openssl which breaks compatibility with core.
+> Do not use Ubuntu 22.04 as it has the new version of openssl which breaks compatibility with core.
-{% endhint %}
+{.is-info}

 ## 2. Testnet Mining Node Links: